GatorEthics/predictiveWellness/dataAnalytics_DC/01_MisInformation/lit/readme.md

 ###### Reference:
 Loeb, Stacy, et al. "Dissemination of misinformative and biased information about prostate cancer on YouTube."
 European urology 75.4 (2019): 564-567.

+###### Notes:

+##### Quotes:
+"A study of 51 YouTube videos performed in 2008 reported that 73% had fair to poor information content and 69% were biased towards screening or treatment [4].
+The authors concluded that YouTube is an inadequate source of PCa information.
+Since then, there has been a more than 1000-fold increase in YouTube videos about PCa [6] but there are limited data on the nature and quality of current information."